Diff-PCR: Diffusion-Based Correspondence Searching in Doubly Stochastic Matrix Space for Point Cloud Registration: The Proposed Approach

-where $W_P,W_Q$ are learnable matrices.
-This matching logits are projected into the doubly stochastic matrix space by the SinkHorn\cite{cuturi2013sinkhorn} algorithm.
+Here $W_P$ and $W_Q$ are learnable matrices.
+The resulting matching logits are then projected into doubly stochastic matrix space through Sinkhorn normalization\cite{cuturi2013sinkhorn}.

-Since KPConv~\cite{thomas2019kpconv} is a translation invariant backbone, to avoid the asymmetric or globally repetitive ambiguities, we utilize the rotary positional encoding $\Theta(\cdot)$ (defined in \cite{li2022lepard}) as our position encoding in the Denoising Transformer and Matching function.
+Since KPConv\cite{thomas2019kpconv} is translation-invariant, we employ rotary positional encoding $\Theta(\cdot)$, as defined in\cite{li2022lepard}, to alleviate ambiguities caused by symmetry and repeated structures.
+This encoding is used in both the denoising transformer and the matching function.

-For the sake of clarity, we provide pseudo-code in Algorithm.\ref{denoising_algorithm} to describe the logic of our entire denoising module $g_{\theta}$.
-To ensure that the search process is confined within the Doubly Stochastic Matrix space, we utilize the lightweight Sinkhorn projection \cite{cuturi2013sinkhorn} to project the temporary matching matrix solutions before (i.e.,$E^t$) and after (i.e.,$\Tilde{E}^0$) the denoising feature embedding (i.e.,$f_{\theta}$) onto the respective manifolds.